Thursday, February 12, 2015

 Women Power

 In the winter of 2012/2013, Red Baron attended a series of public lectures on Freiburg's Mediaeval history titled Auf Jahr und Tag (In the year, on the day).
-I reported on the presentation of the proceedings and the book with all the papers given.
+I reported on the presentation of the proceedings, including all the papers given.

-The lectures about Freiburg's early history were so successful that the organizing institutes presented another series about events linked to particular dates in Freiburg's modern history during this winter term.
+The lectures on Freiburg's early history were so successful that the organizing institutes presented another series of lectures on events linked to particular dates in Freiburg's modern history during this winter term.

 Last Monday, Dr. Ute Scherb spoke about: